u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 With these few lines, I have successfully done the following tasks:

 - Gain access to Reddit Post Data via API
-- Scrape the relevant attributes of the tweets
+- Scrape the relevant attributes of the posts

 However, there are certain limitations, such as the fact that I can only gather the most popular entries, with a limit of roughly 300 submissions, which is insufficient to construct a data pool for further research.